junkdog/agrotera/README.md

 ## Installation

 There is no maven repository as of yet.
 To use agrotera, clone the repository and run `mvn -Pall install`.
+Extract the relevant _agrotera jars_ from each module's _target_ folder - `mvn -Pall package` if you prefer to not install into the local maven repository.

 - [Preparing Eclipse IDE](http://github.com/junkdog/agrotera/wiki/Eclipse-IDE-Installation):
   Add lombok-pg and agrotera-lombok to `eclipse.ini`.